 I could have booked my Alhambra tickets direct through the official website of this UNESCO site, but honestly, I found it totally overwhelming and confusing.
-I couldn’t work out what each sort of ticket allowed you to do and what was included what and so I gave up.
+I couldn’t work out what each sort of ticket allowed you to do and what was included where and so I gave up!

 For a minimal booking fee, I found GetYourGuide much easier to navigate, use and book through and that’s why I recommend them to other visitors too.

 And here, to make it even more simple, is my list of the top Alhambra tickets depending on what type of access and tour level you’re looking for:

 - Simple Entrance Ticket to the Nasrid Palaces, the Alcazaba and the Generalife Gardens (no tour)

 - Audio Guide Tour, includes entrance tickets to the Nasrid Palaces, the Alcazaba and the Generalife Gardens

 - Group Guided Tour to the Nasrid Palaces, the Alcazaba and the Generalife Gardens – includes entrance tickets